playfulprogramming/playfulprogramming/content/blog/how-to-ask-good-questions/index.md

 Those are the main tips that are applicable to any programming question, regardless of  where / when you're asking the question.
 But there are other tips that may apply to more specific situations that I want to talk about in this section:

 * ###### Choose the right time and the right person Are you asking someone at work or in your household?
 Firstly make sure that it's a good time for them.
-If they're busy working away then don't disturb them.
+If they're busy working away then you might want to try to find a different time to ask your question.

 * ###### Do some research
   Are there any terms you're unsure of that are relevant to your question?
 Look around first and make sure *you* know the entire problem before expecting other people to.